termehmohebbie/Deep-Learning/README.md

       * Two more dense layers were added.

     Results : 73.01% accuracy (better) / 55.82% loss (better)

+    * **Attempt #4**
+      * 'NAME' column was kept.
+      * 6 more dense layers were added.
+      * Binning structures of 'APPLICATION_TYPE' and 'CLASSIFICATION' and 'NAME' and variables have been changed.

+    Results : 78.26% accuracy (best) / 53.68% loss (better)

 ## Summary

 &nbsp;&nbsp;&nbsp;&nbsp;None of the optimization attempts had achieved noticable increase in accuracy, instead some of them cause to increase in loss.
 Since there are a lot of categorical data in our dataset, may be trying decision trees or random forrest methods to get better results.
 Overally the attempt #3 had a little bit of positive influence on the model's performance.
+In the last attempt the 'NAME' column wasn't removed and it improved the accuracy significantly eventhough I'm not sure it's a right thing to do!!!